 Program requirements among the professional schools of engineering vary, although certain courses are common to most such schools, particularly during the first two years' work.
-Students may complete from one to two years of pre-engineering and basic engineering course work at Troy University before transferring to a professional school.
-The choice of the professional school and the particular field of engineering will determine the appropriate time for transfer.
-Consequently, students are assigned pre-engineering academic advisers to assist them prior to registration each term.
+Students may complete selected course work at Troy University within their first 1-2 years of study before transferring to a professional school.
+The choice of the professional school and the particular field of engineering will determine the required course work and the most appropriate time for transfer.
+Students who are interested in pursuing this route to a professional engineering degree should meet with their assigned pre-engineering academic advisers prior to registration each term.